Roman Making and its Meanings: Representations of Manual Creation in the Literature and Art of Imperial Rome

 Introduction

 How did the ancient Romans respond to the material world around them?
 This project, FACERE, proposes a new way of approaching this question.
-It studies ‘making’ – the processes by which the objects and buildings that surrounded Romans in their daily lives were produced.
+It studies ‘making’ – the processes by which the objects and buildings which surrounded Romans in their daily lives were produced.

 The Concept of Making